Gender Identity Basics: Understanding Non-Binary, Transgender, and Gender Fluid People

 • There’s no one way to be non-binary.
 The best way to understand what it’s like to be non-binary is to talk with non-binary people and listen to their stories.

-The Difference between Gender, Trans and Non-Binary
+The Difference Between Gender, Trans and Non-Binary

 Gender is the internal knowledge of a person’s true self.
 This can be male or female, or a combination of male and female.
-Some people do not feel strongly to any particular gender label and identify neither as male or female.
+Some people do not feel strongly to any particular gender label and are neither male or female.
 Gender can be expressed in several ways, including clothing, behavior, and pronouns.
 If your gender is the same as you were assigned at birth, this is known as cisgender (or cis for short).

 Trans is short for transgender.
 Trans is a broad term that describes people whose gender identity is different from the gender they were thought to be when they were born.
 While some transgender people are non-binary, most transgender people have a gender identity that is either male or female.
 Trans is inclusive of a range of identities including a trans woman and trans man.
-Some people who cross dress will also identify as trans.
+Some people who cross dress are also trans.

 How to Be Respectful and Supportive of Non-Binary People